Reds cut Bradley, Goodwin, Casali; agree to deal with Farmer

 CINCINNATI (AP)The Cincinnati Reds declined to offer contracts to four players for the 2021 season, including reliever Archie Bradley, catcher Curt Casali and outfielder Brian Goodwin.

-The team also announced on Wednesday that it had agreed to a one-year major league deal with infielder Kyle Farmer, who gets $640,000 while in the major leagues and $175,000 while in the minors.
+The team also announced on Wednesday that it had agreed to a one-year major league deal with infielder Kyle Farmer.

 Bradley and Goodwin were both acquired in midseason trades as the Reds made a push for the playoffs.
 The right-handed Bradley, 28, came over from the Diamondbacks and pitched well in his six regular-season appearances with Cincinnati, giving up just one run over 7 1/3 innings.
 He allowed the deciding run in Game 1 of the team’s NL wild-card series against the Braves, which Atlanta won 1-0 in 13 innings.